FL-ECHE/PeprMint_Pipeline_nonredundant/README.md

 # Usage (under construction)

-Check out the documentation under [docs/](/docs/index.md)!
-In a nutshell, we may use the
+Check out the instructions and documentation under [docs/](/docs/index.md)!
+In a nutshell, we proceed as follows.

 1. Adjust desired settings in the `peprmint_default.config` file (optional).
 Alternatively, deleting that file makes the execution fall back to factory